AntheSevenants/CanonCommentsQmd/README.md

 ## How to access the overview?

-The overview is available at TODO.
+The online overview is available at [here](https://anthesevenants.github.io/CanonCommentsQmd/).

 ## Can I download the overview?

 Yes.
-Word and PDF output is available from the [Releases](TODO) tab.
+Word output is available from the [Releases](https://github.com/AntheSevenants/CanonCommentsQmd/releases) tab.

 ## How do I render the overview myself?